 Is One Day in Mainz Enough Time?

-For me, one day in Mainz was plenty of time to see the main attractions.
-Obviously I couldn’t go into every single museum and church or participate in multiple tours, but I felt like I was able to explore the bulk of the city center on foot.
-For reference, I arrived in Mainz around 11am and left at 7pm.
+I’ve now visited Mainz a couple of times, so I can confidently say that one day in Mainz is plenty of time to see the main attractions.
+Obviously you won’t be able to go into every single museum and church or participate in multiple tours, but you can definitely explore the bulk of the city center on foot.
+(For reference, I arrived in Mainz around 11am and left at 7pm on my first ever day trip).

 Auf Wiedersehen, Mainz!